 It is often possible to obtain patent protection for plant products, either in unprocessed form (such as fruit, seeds or tubers, etc.) or processed form (such a soil or meal, etc.).
 In the case of processed products, it is necessary to demonstrate that the processed product retains the same inventive characteristics as the plant of the invention.

+Our biotech and plant-related patents expertise

-Our team has significant technical expertise and experience across the full scope of biotech/plant-related technologies within the agri-tech sector.
+Our team has significant technical expertise and experience across the full scope of biotech and plant-related technologies within the agri-tech sector.
 We can provide guidance regarding the legal complexities in this field to help you maximise patent protection for your innovations.